-Most African countries are endowed with abundant natural resources but still remain amongst the poorest nations of the world.
+Despite that most African countries are endowed with abundant natural resources, they still remain amongst the poorest nations of the world.
 Zambia, for instance, is the 48th poorest nation in the world out of 189 countries captured according to the Global Financing Magazine of 13th February 2017.
 The Democratic Republic of Congo, rich in mineral resources, is the second poorest nation in the world.
-A lot of questions can be posed to find out where things are going wrong including questioning the calibre of manpower being trained to uplift the socio-economic status of respective nations and the type of research needed to provide lasting solutions, hence the need for this conference.
+The challenge realized is that of transforming this potential into definite economic development drivers.

 Conference Guest of Honour

-1. Share, experiences, information, research results and collaborate in solving challenges that cross borders; in unlocking and harnessing new knowledge; in building cultural and political understanding; and in modeling environments that promote dialogue and debate and positively contribute to national development.
+Share, experiences, information, research results and collaborate in solving challenges that cross borders; in unlocking and harnessing new knowledge; in building cultural and political understanding; and in modeling environments that promote dialogue and debate and positively contribute to national development.
 The expected benefit can be summarized as follows;

 We invite full papers for presentations, workshops/interactive sessions, posters/exhibits, or colloquia from universities, colleges, government ministries, industry as well as other relevant stakeholders, addressing one of the following sub-themes:

-We welcome the submission of full papers by 20th January 2018.
-All full papers will be reviewed within two to four weeks of submission.
-The dates below serve as a guideline for submission based on our corresponding registration deadlines.
+We welcome the submission of full papers and these will be reviewed within two weeks after the deadline of submission.
+The dates below serve as a guide for submission based on our corresponding registration deadlines.
 To submit the full paper please click on the link: SUBMIT YOUR PAPER

 ZAPUC paid up members